readyforchaos/Predict-external-corrosion-on-oil-and-gas-pipelines/README.md

----
-layout: post
-title:  "Predict external corrosion on oil and gas pipelines with Machine Learning"
-author: "Anders Gill"
-author-link: "#"
-#author-image: "{{ site.baseurl }}/images/authors/andersgill.jpg"
-date:   2017-01-23
-categories: [Machine Learning]
-color: "blue"
-#image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: Microsoft sat down with DNV GL in their headquarters to execute on a five-day-hackathon where the focus was to predict external corrosion on pipelines using Machine Learning.
-language: English
-verticals: [Oil and gas]
----

 # DNV GL Machine Learning – Predict external corrosion on oil and gas pipelines

 Microsoft sat down with DNV GL in their headquarters to execute on a five-day-hackathon where the focus was to predict external corrosion on pipelines using Machine Learning.